Date of birth

 In 2006 he was named as the Capital One Young Player of the Year, after also receiving the fans’ Player of the Month Award in March.

-Having been a regular in the team during the 2006/07 season, his chances after that became limited as he continued to suffer from multiply injuries.
+Having been a regular in the team during the 2006/07 season, his chances after that became limited as he continued to suffer from multiple injuries.

-His battle hard attitude towards games meant that he was an important first team regular, his debut came in our 4-2 home win to Crystal Palace in august 2008.
-He scored his first goal for the club against Watford on 9th January 2009 in an emphatic 4-0 drumming of the London side.
+His battle-hard attitude towards games meant that he was an important first team regular, his debut came in our 4-2 home win to Crystal Palace in August 2008.
+He scored his first goal for the club against Watford on 9th January 2009 in an emphatic 4-0 drubbing of the London side.

 He may not have scored hat-tricks, held trophies aloft or made hundreds of appearances in blue and white hoops, but the name ARMSTRONG was to be printed on the back of supporters’ shirts for many a season to come.